 We maintain our preference for cyclical sectors as the U.S. economic expansion continues.
-Technology may be due for a bit of a pause after such a strong year but is seeing solid earnings growth and business investment is picking up.
+Technology may be due for a bit of a pause after such a strong year but is seeing solid earnings growth; business investment is picking up.
 Industrials may benefit from increased infrastructure and defense spending, as well as improving global demand.
-Financials remain positioned to benefit from deregulation that may free up capital for lending and dividends, while tighter monetary may help profitability via a steeper yield curve.
-Healthcare valuations still appear overly pessimistic despite strong 2017 performance and more regulatory clarity.
+Financials remain positioned to benefit from deregulation that may free up capital for lending and dividends and potentially higher interest rates.
+Political uncertainty tempers our enthusiasm for healthcare.

-Sector F Т v Θ \bigcirc Ð S&P Rationale Materials 2.9 Stable Chinese growth outlook, infrastructure spending potential, and earnings rebound are supportive, but lack of inflation and trade and currency risks keep us neutral.
-Energy 5.9 Fair value for oil prices is probably \$55-60 and Saudi cuts are helping, but U.S. production gains, moderating China demand, and technical weakness are all concerning.
-Cyclical Industrials • 10.2 Potentially stronger global growth, more infrastructure and defense spending, energy stability, and reasonable valuations point to potential upside.
-Cyc Consumer Discretionary 11.9 Add hurricanes' impacts to list of issues including weaker earnings, the age of the business cycle, and e-commerce disruption in retail.
-Technology • 23.3 Solid earnings, pickup in business spending, and sector's role as productivity enabler help offset higher valuations; but after strong gains in 2017, some caution is probably prudent.
-Financials 14.2 Deregulation and strong earnings outlook are supportive but a potentially steeper yield curve and stronger loan demand may be needed for next leg higher.
+Sector F т v Θ 0 (+) S&P Rationale Materials - 3.0 Stable, if not improving Chinese growth outlook, infrastructure spending potential, and earnings rebound are supportive, but lack of inflation and trade and currency risks keep us neutral.
+Energy • 6.0 Saudi cuts, Middle East tensions, and firm global demand are helping, but U.S. production gains and technical weakness are concerning and oil prices may have a tough time breaking through \$60 per barrel.
+Cyclical Industrials 9.9 Potentially stronger global growth, business spending pickup, more infrastructure and defense spending, energy stability, and reasonable valuations point to potential upside.
+Cyc Consumer Discretionary • - 11.9 Challenges include slower earnings growth, the age of the business cycle, and e-commerce disruption in retail.
+Technology 24.6 Solid earnings, pickup in business spending, and sector's role as productivity enabler help offset higher valuations; but after strong gains in 2017, some caution is probably prudent.
+Financials 14.4 Deregulation is supportive but a potentially steeper yield curve and stronger loan demand may be needed for next leg higher.
+Hurricane impacts on insurers made for a challenging $\Omega 3$ earnings season.
 Utilities • 3.2 Valuations slightly above the S&P 500 levels are expensive; we continue to favor cyclical sectors at this stage of the cycle and see limited potential for a boost from lower interest rates.
-Healthcare 14.8 Valuations appear overly pessimistic despite strong 2017 gains and improved regulatory clarity; federal spending likely to stay at or near current levels and demographics are favorable.
-Defensive Consumer Staples • 8.5 Our preference for cyclical sectors and interest rate risk suggests caution with this defensive, dividend-oriented sector; would likely help provide some cushion in a potential stock market correction.
-Telecommunica- tions 2.1 Sluggish sector growth outlook and interest rate risk drive caution despite rich yields, low valuations, and deregulation potential.
-Real Estate 3.0 Stock market pullback may be required to reverse relative weakness after summer drop in interest rates failed to help, despite solid yields and generally favorable real estate fundamentals.
+Healthcare - 4 .
+14.0 Valuations remain attractive despite strong 2017 gains and demographics are favorable but increasing political uncertainty leads us to temper our enthusiasm.
+Defensive Consumer Staples = • 8.1 Our preference for cyclical sectors and interest rate risk suggests caution with this defensive, dividend-oriented sector; would likely help provide some cushion in a potential stock market correction.
+Telecommunications - 1.8 Sluggish sector growth outlook and interest rate risk drive caution despite rich yields, low valuations, and deregulation potential.
+Real Estate 3.1 Stock market pullback may be required to reverse relative weakness after summer drop in interest rates failed to help, despite solid yields and generally favorable real estate fundamentals.